-But although the analytical and verbal capabilities of L-mode thinking have brought us this far, we've lost some key capabilities from an overreliance on Lis necessary but not sufficient.

-mode at the expense of R-mode.
+But although the analytical and verbal capabilities of L-mode thinking have brought us this far, we've lost some key capabilities from an overreliance on Lmode at the expense of \mathcal{R} -mode.
 To progress, in order to move on to the next revolution in human development, we need to learn to reintegrate our largely neglected \mathcal{R} -mode processing with L-mode.